tusharvan/TJB_flash/README.md

 # TJB_flash
-Batch file to flash your bin into ARM
+Batch file to flash your '.bin' file into an ARM microcontroller

-LPC1768_flash.bat flashes the main.bin file present in the specified folder to the Development board (links given below) using an inbuilt USB bootloader
+Tested on NXP LPC1768 Cortex M3 microcontroller LPC1768_flash.bat flashes the main.bin file present in the specified folder to the Development board (links given below) using an inbuilt USB bootloader